atsign-foundation/at_c/packages/atclient/README.md

 atclient is the core dependency for anything Atsign technology related. atclient depends on [atchops](../atchops/README.md) and [MbedTLS](https://github.com/Mbed-TLS/mbedtls).

 This client SDK implements the atProtocol.
-It is written in C and is intended to be used in embedded systems.
+It is written in C and is intended to be used as a library in other C/C++ applications, such as embedded systems.
 This package and the following documentation will assist you in building and using the C SDK for desktop.
 To use this SDK in something like an ESP32, checkout [atclient_espidf](../atclient_espidf/README.md).

 It is not mandatory to build [atchops](../atchops/README.md) or [MbedTLS](https://github.com/Mbed-TLS/mbedtls) from source to use this package.
 However, you have the option of doing so if you want faster building/debugging times.
-You can avoid fetching these packages everytime by setting the `ATCLIENT_FETCH_MBEDTLS` and `ATCLIENT_FETCH_ATCHOPS` to off during the configure step.
-These steps are illustrated in the [Installing on Linux/MacOS](#installing-on-linuxmacos) section.
+Our [CMakeLists.txt](./CMakeLists.txt) allows the option to build atclient with or without installing [atchops](../atchops/README.md) or [MbedTLS](https://github.com/Mbed-TLS/mbedtls) beforehand.

 <!-- build table of contents with: https://derlin.github.io/bitdowntoc/ -->